800-450-6118

 Carpal tunnel syndrome is all about abnormal sensations from the median nerve.
 The most common carpal tunnel sensations you feel from this area of the hand and fingers are:

 Symptoms usually first appear while trying to sleep.
 In fact, this differentiates carpal tunnel syndrome from wrist tendonitis.
-In its beginning stages, wrist tendonitis usually is painful or numbing when your hand is working.
+In its beginning stages, wrist tendonitis usually is painful when your hand is working.
 In contrast, carpal tunnel syndrome starts off showing symptoms while your hand is resting.

 2 rules for wearing a wrist splint for carpal tunnel